If you have lost your job, you can claim unemployment insurance benefits.

 Inmates are eligible for the stimulus payment if they meet the eligibility guidelines.

-You will receive an automatic payment if you:
+You should have received an automatic payment if you:

 - Filed your 2018 and/or 2019 tax return before April 13, 2020 and meet the income criteria.